ZeyingZhou/cocodeditor/README.md

 - Click on a project to enter the editor.
 - You will see a Monaco-based editor (similar to VS Code).
 - All edits are synchronized in real time across users in the same project.
-- The editor supports multiple languages (JavaScript, Python, C++ and much more).
+- The editor supports over 70 languages (JavaScript, Python, C++ and much more), please click the run button to run the code.
+- The collabortor list shows the teammates with their status.
+If online, the status light would be green.
+If offline, the status light would be gray.
+If busy, the status light would be yellow.
-- Real time chat with teammates in the side panel for quick communication.
+- To have a real-time chat with teammates, please click on the chat icon next to the user name in collaborator list, then the chat panel would be open for chat.
-- Teammates shown with status
+- The right area would show items involving the output, problems, and execution status.
+- You can create folders and files in the explorer in left slidebar.
+Click on the folder to be within the folder, and click the 'x' button back root.
+- Click the moon icon to switch the UI style between daytime mode and night mode.

 ---